 Fresh from graduating University in 2018 I enthusiastically began the process of looking for employment but soon reached a stumbling block in the application process.
 I would send lots of applications for different jobs in the hope that one would eventually stick and allow me to progress, but that never materialised.
 This would often leave me feeling demotivated, which would discourage me from applying for jobs and the vicious cycle would continue.
-After having some health issues towards the end of 2018 – which affected my confidence – and recovering in the new year, I found myself back at square one with the process of looking for work.
+After having some health issues towards the end of 2018 – which affected my confidence – and recovering in the new year, I found myself back at square one in the process of looking for work.

 I reached out to my local Job-Centre for support and my work coach told me about a charity called Making The Leap who could offer me training and guidance.
 She passed my details on to them and, when they contacted me a few days later, I was taken aback by their friendliness and enthusiasm in wanting me to attend their three-week Workshop.
 After speaking to Rosa and Gareth I was convinced that I should give it a go and I haven’t looked back since.